playframework/playframework/documentation/manual/gettingStarted/NewApplication.md

 After the template creates the project:

+1. Change into the top level project directory.
 1. Enter `sbt run` to download dependencies and start the system.
 1. In a browser, enter <http://localhost:9000/> to view the welcome page.